 Where to Stay?

 Atlanta’s a big city with many different spread-out neighborhoods.
-But I like staying in Downtown Atlanta because it’s easy to reach many of the most popular attractions like the Sweet Auburn neighborhood right away.
+But I like staying in Downtown Atlanta because it’s easy to reach many of the most popular attractions on this Atlanta civil rights tour.
 Also it’s near the subway system, aka MARTA.
 Everyone likes to rag on MARTA, but it’s still better than Atlanta traffic!

 Anyway, that’s why I recommend Hyatt House Atlanta Downtown.
 The rooms are huge, there’s a free breakfast spread every morning with many options, and the staff has that friendly Southern charm.
-Also it’s in a great, safe location, so you can start this Atlanta Civil Rights Tour easily from here.
+Also it’s in a great, safe location.
 You can’t do better in this price range.

 Atlanta Civil Rights Tour